dhinoja-rajan/Age_detection_using_CNN/README.md

         Upload an image
         5️⃣ Click Send

-- Step 4: Frontend - Streamlit for Image Upload & Display Prediction
+- Step 4: Frontend - Streamlit UI for Image Upload & Display Prediction
   We will:
   ✅ Create a Streamlit UI for image upload
   ✅ Send the image to the FastAPI backend